ember-cli/broccoli-caching-writer/README.md

 the `updateCache` method will be called, otherwise (input is the same) the results of the last `updateCache` call will be used instead.

+If you would prefer to preform your plugins work in a non-synchronous way, simply return a promise from `updateCache`.

 ## ZOMG!!!
 TESTS?!?!!?

 I know, right?